SathvikTn/3rd-sem/README.md

 # 3rd-sem
-It consists of my 3rd semester java and c codes
+This consists of lab programs for the 3rd semester CSE java